AJenbo/DiabloGrooboAnalysis/readme.md

 The authors would like to additionally credit Funkmastermp for valuable contributions to the analysis.

-# Appendix A: Diablo Level Generation
+# Appendix A - Diablo Level Generation

 The team reverse-engineered the _Diablo_ executable and determined exactly how the game generates levels for a single playthrough.
 At a high level, the process involves the following elements: